aurelienfouque/AdversarialDefence/README.md

 # AdversarialDefence

-A state of the art.
+A state of the art on how to defend images against corruption in classification.